-The Company has in place a 10% "rolling" stock option plan which was approved for adoption by the shareholders of the Company at the Company's September 16, 2021 annual general meeting (the "Option Plan") A copy of the Option Plan is attached as Schedule "B" to the Information Circular dated August 10, 2021 and can be accessed under the Company's SEDAR corporate website at www.sedar.com.
+The Company has in place a 10% "rolling" stock option plan dated for reference July 28, 2021, as amended on April 25, 2024 which was ratified and approved by the Shareholders at the Company's June 5, 2024 annual general meeting (the "Option Plan"), and under Canadian Securities Exchange Policy, the Option Plan is continued until June 5, 2027.
+A copy of the Option Plan is attached as Schedule "B" to the Information Circular dated June 5, 2024 and can be accessed under Company's SEDAR+ profile at www.sedarplus.ca.

-There are currently 20,793,923 issued and outstanding stock options at the date of this Information Circular.
+There are currently 8,334,979 issued and outstanding stock options at the date of this Information Circular.